cgaldston/US-Power-Outage-Trends-Data-Analysis-and-Predictions/README.md

   frameborder="0"
 ></iframe>

+  The observed TVD was about 0.18, corresponding to a p-value of 0.0.
+Consequently, we reject the null hypothesis that the distribution of `CAUSE.CATEGORY` is the same when `DEMAND.LOSS.MW` is missing versus not missing.
+This suggests that the missingness of `DEMAND.LOSS.MW` may be dependent on `CAUSE.CATEGORY`, but we cannot conclusively state that there is a causal relationship.

+<iframe
+  src="assets/EMP1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 - **CLIMATE.REGION**:
   Now we will examine the distribution of `CLIMATE.REGION` when `DEMAND.LOSS.MW` is missing vs not missing.

   Null Hypothesis: The distribution of `CLIMATE.REGION` is the same when `DEMAND.LOSS.MW` is missing vs not missing.

   Alternate Hypothesis: The distribution of `CLIMATE.REGION` is different when `DEMAND.LOSS.MW` is missing vs not missing.

 <iframe
   src="assets/demand_loss_missingness_CLIMATE_cat.html"